pj1234678/RustyDHCP/README.md

 You can customize these configuration parameters according to your network requirements.

+To create a "leases" file with the example permanent lease, you can manually create a file named "leases" in the same directory as the compiled program with the following content:

+f4:5c:89:bf:96:8d,192.168.2.90

+This lease format specifies the MAC address and the corresponding IP address for the client.
+The DHCP server will read this file to assign permanent leases based on its contents.

 ## Contributions

 This DHCP server has been made possible with contributions from the open-source community, including valuable code from Richard Warburton.
 Feel free to contribute to this project and make it even better!